-The Greater Wichita YMCA's Middle School After School Program (MSASP) provides a safe, supervised environment where students can receive academic support, explore and develop new skills and interests, enjoy a nutritious snack, participate in structured, physical activities, and have fun with peers and positive role models.
+The Greater Wichita YMCA's Middle School After School program provides a safe, supervised environment where students can receive academic support, explore and develop new skills and interests, enjoy a nutritious snack, participate in structured, physical activities, and have fun with peers and positive role models.
 Students have FREE daily access to two hours of programming that follows best practices for the age group.

-Now in its 22nd year - MSASP is a model program partnership between the Community Development branch of the Greater Wichita YMCA (funds and operates the program) and Wichita Public Schools / USD 259 (provides school sites and educators for staffing).
+Middle School After School is a model program partnership between the Community Development branch of the Greater Wichita YMCA (funds and operates the program) and Wichita Public Schools (provides school sites and educators for staffing).

 To participate, all students must submit a registration and waiver form (available in several languages at area middle schools) completed by a parent or guardian.